-Although there is no uniform program for membership and retention across our state, we need to remember many masons who join the Scottish Rite are seeking further light in Freemasonry.
-Light in Freemasonry is only transferred from brother to brother.
+The committee would like to remind the brothers that light in Freemasonry is only transferred from brother to brother.
 It is important that all the members work to make everyone welcome at reunions.
+Upmost, it is imperative that you attend as many reunions as you can.
 Going the extra step to introduce yourself to a new or visiting brother will increase that brother's likelihood to return in the future.
 Verbally invite new members to family life events.
 Ask new brothers what they are looking for in the Scottish Rite and help direct them towards that masonic light they seek in the Scottish Rite.